-Also known as, Asian Freestyle or Japanese Grooming, this is a unique grooming style which originated in Japan, China, and Korea.
+Also known as, Asian Freestyle, Asian Fusion Style Dog Grooming or Japanese Dog Grooming, this is a unique dog grooming style which originated in Japan, China, and Korea.

-Most dog grooming techniques are designed to make dogs look more like their breed standards.
-Some dogs developed certain coat styles for practicality or their breed’s purpose.
+Most dog grooming techniques are designed to make dogs look more like their breed standards and some dogs have certain coat styles for practicality or their breed’s purpose.

-The concept of Asian Fusion was originally to give any dog, regardless of their breed or age, a younger appearance.
+The concept of Asian Fusion Dog Grooming was originally to give any dog, regardless of their breed or age, a younger appearance.
 In more recent times, Asian Fusion has encouraged many dog groomers to explore their creative side and to make dogs look as cute as possible, regardless of the breed.
-It encompasses the dog groomers and the dog’s personality, and it is fun to do.
+It encompasses the dog groomer's and the dog’s personality, and it is fun to do.

-So why Asian Fusion a popular grooming technique?
+So why is Asian Fusion Style Dog Grooming a popular grooming technique?